-I am an RYT-500 Yoga Alliance certified yoga instructor living in Swampscott, Mass.
-I teach traditional yoga, chair yoga, and therapeutic yoga for the treatment of eating disorders, trauma, and addictive behaviors.
-My mission is to create a safe and welcoming space for anyone, in any body, to feel and move their body....without judgment.
+I am an E-RYT 500 Hour Yoga Alliance certified yoga instructor, as well as a Continuing Education Provider (YA-CEP).
+I teach traditional yoga, chair yoga, therapeutic yoga for the treatment of eating disorders, and yoga for recovery.
+I also offer workshops and Chair Yoga teacher trainings.
+My mission is to create a safe and welcoming space for anyone, in any body, to feel, move, and heal....without judgment.

 Over the years, there has been a distinct shift in my role as a yoga teacher.
-Yoga has become more about connecting to the feelings and sensations of the body (rather than merely focusing on the poses) and the healing that comes with that.
+Yoga has become more about connecting to the feelings and sensations of the body- rather than merely focusing on the poses- and the healing that comes with that.
 It's about acceptance of the body, just as it is, regardless of size, age, or physical limitations.
-My teaching style, at this point, is a unique blend of beautiful techniques and viewpoints from many different schools of thought, trainings and mentorships.
-It is with tremendous gratitude for my teachers along the way who allowed me to "find my voice" as a teacher.
+My teaching style, at this point, is a unique blend of techniques and viewpoints from various traditions, trainings and mentorships.
+It is with tremendous gratitude to my teachers and mentors along my journey who have enabled me to "find my voice" as a teacher.
 This includes: Matthew Sanford, for his groundbreaking work with adaptive yoga, Chelsea Roff, a leader in the field of yoga for disordered eating, Nikki Myers, for her powerful work integrating yoga for addiction and recovery, Dr. Melody Moore, founder of Embody Love Movement, a program that empowers girls and women of all ages to celebrate their inner beauty.
 And most recently, Anna Guest-Jelley, founder of Curvy Yoga, whose body-inclusive method of yoga is shifting the way people of all sizes teach and practice yoga.
 I am honored to be sharing the knowledge of these visionaries who are doing incredible work in the yoga community.